 They expect faster responses to queries, complaints, or more general feedback, and sometimes just want recognition when they leave a good review.
 You know, like a ‘thanks Fred, awesome review.
 Glad you’re enjoying the product’.
 It’s about that personal touch or, in business terms, becoming customer-centric and understanding Voice of Customer (VoC).

 If you think about all the reviews, comments, emails, tweets, survey responses and other data you’d have to go through to respond to all your customers individually, let alone personally, you’d never be able to leave the office!

 Software company Atlassian was receiving 15,000 pieces of customer feedback every week, but didn’t have the resources to sort through and understand what all this data meant.
 So, what did they do?
 They created an innovative system, which involved auto-tagging their data and categorizing it by Reliability, Usability, and Functionality (RUF).
 By auto-tagging their customer feedback with machine learning, they were able to analyze 15,000 pieces of customer feedback in next to no time!

 Wondering how you can transform your business into a customer-centric enterprise, just by tagging your feedback?
-Read this guide, which goes into detail about best practices for tagging feedback, as well as various analysis models and tools that can help you transform your customer feedback into meaningful data.
+Read this guide, which goes into detail about best practices for auto tagging customer feedback with machine learning, as well as various models and tools that can help you transform your customer feedback into meaningful data.

 Discover how to get started with tagging customer feedback by reading this guide, or jump to one of the sections that spark your interest: